Who may apply for a tenancy?

 What about carpets and curtains?

 Carpets and curtains are supplied.
-You may change them if you wish, but this must be at your own cost.
+You may change them if you wish, but this will be at your own cost.
 Please speak to the staff about this.

 Is my room cleaned?